Coneja-Chibi/CarrotKernel/README.md

 - Lorebooks containing character data in BunnymoTags format

 ### Step 1: Installation
-1. Download the CarrotKernel extension files
-2. Place in your SillyTavern extensions directory: `public/scripts/extensions/third-party/CarrotKernel/`
+1. Use the Github Link: https://github.com/Coneja-Chibi/CarrotKernel and place it in the extension adder in ST
 3. Restart SillyTavern
 4. Enable CarrotKernel in Extensions menu